Now seems a great time to develop or revisit your brand’s ladder.

 Maslow’s Hierarchy of Needs

 If you ever studied Maslow’s Hierarchy of Needs, you’ll find this process very familiar.
-While Maslow divided the hierarchy into the general categories of basic needs, psychological needs, and self-fulfillment, brand ladders are divided by the rungs of attributes, functional benefits, and emotional benefit.
+While Maslow divided the hierarchy into the general categories of basic needs, psychological needs, and self-fulfillment, brand ladders are divided by the rungs of attributes, functional benefits, and emotional benefits.
 Some also add social.
 If you place the two images side by side, you’ll see how similar the two processes are.

 Attributes are self-explanatory as the features of the product.
 Functional benefits are why you’re differentiated in the market (or your unique selling proposition).
 Emotional benefits provide customers with a sense of purpose, while social benefits relate to the stature customers possess in the eyes of their social circle.